jasonlewis/basset/README.md

 It's as easy as that.
 We could have multiple composers that add assets to the same container if we needed to!

+If you want to just link to your assets then please use the Asset class, Basset is designed with compression.

 ### Dependencies
 An optional third parameter is available for dependency sorting.
 You can give the name of an asset that it will depend on or an array of names.